Life Sciences

 Internships are an excellent way to learn valuable work experience about your industry.
 Some students are also able to translate the internship experience into being a full-time employee as Christopher Carter did at Forcura, a leading healthcare technology company headquartered in Jacksonville.

-A graduate of the University of North Florida, Carter is an Associate Software Engineer at Forcura.
+A graduate of the University of North Florida, Carter is a Software Engineer at Forcura.
 Originally from Sarasota, Carter stayed in Jacksonville to begin his career after earning a bachelor’s degree in information systems and turning his short-term internship at Forcura into a rewarding full-time position.

 “Everything I’m doing at Forcura is impacting someone’s daily life and making life more efficient,” Carter said.